mit-cml/yrtoolkit/yr/tutorials/voicecalculator.md

 ## Introduction

-Have you ever wondered how conversational AI agents such as Alexa and Siri work?
-How do they interpret what you are saying to them and grasp your intent?
-How do they then know how to appropriately and meaningfully respond to you?

 The purpose of this elementary level AI project is to give you a sense of the basics of a Voice User Interface (VUI) and to teach you how to design a simple AI system that can understand the intent of the user in a verbally stated calculation question and respond appropriately.